miah0x41/crunchy-pg-tsdb-community/README.md

 # License

-User should take care to understand the myriad of licenses involved.
+The user should take care to understand the myriad of licenses involved.
 The contents of this repository is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 The artifacts generated are not!

 The base image is from _CrunchyData_ and subject to their licenses as per the [Crunchy Data Container Suite](https://access.crunchydata.com/documentation/crunchy-postgres-containers/latest/) and most notably the _TimescaleDB Community Edition_ are subject to the [Timescale License](https://github.com/timescale/timescaledb/blob/main/tsl/LICENSE-TIMESCALE).